Shawn-Armstrong/UCSC_Student_Website_Template/README.md

 - Navigate to the project's root directory in a console and run, `npm run serve`, to spin up a development server which will host your current code in-browser at http://localhost:8080/ .

 ### Deploy to UCSC domain
-1. Ensure you've add your CruzID to `../assets/details.js`.
+1. Ensure you've added your CruzID to `../assets/details.js`.
 2. Navigate to the root directory of the template and run, `npm run build`, which will create a directory called `dist` containing a production build of your website.
 3. Use Bitvise to SSH into the UNIX Timeshare, open a new SFTP windows then copy the files inside `dist` to `public_html`.
 Your website will be hosted at `https://people.ucsc.edu/~YOUR_CRUZ_ID_HERE/#/` once the upload finishes.